ZupIT/beagle-docs/content/en/ios/customization/dependencies/network-layer.md

 ## Introduction

-Beagle makes all the web request from the **`networkClient`** dependency that is present in BeagleDependencies of the type `NetworkClientProtocol`, so it is possible to create your own network layer implementation to be used in the framework.
+Beagle makes all network requests through the **`networkClient`** dependency, which is present in the BeagleDependencies of type `NetworkClientProtocol`.
+This allows developers to create their own network layer implementation to be used by the framework.

 Now you can: